bpuig/laravel-subby/docs/models/plan-subscription-model.md

 // Change subscription plan
 $subscription->changePlan($plan);

+// Change subscription plan and keep usage
+$subscription->changePlan($plan, false);

+// Change subscription plan, keep usage and invoicing data
+$subscription->changePlan($plan, false, false);
 ```

-If both plans (current and new plan) have the same billing frequency (e.g., `invoice_period` and `invoice_interval`) the
-subscription will retain the same billing dates.
-If the plans don't have the same billing frequency, the subscription
-will have the new plan billing frequency, starting on the day of the change.

-_Subscription usage data will be cleared_ by default, unless `false` is given as second parameter.
+Subscription usage data will be cleared by default, unless `false` is given as second parameter.

-Also, if the new plan has a trial period, and it's a new subscription, the trial period will be applied.
+If you want the same billing frequency (`invoice_period` and `invoice_interval`) set third parameter to `true`
+and subscription will inherit plan's billing frequency.
+If you want to keep current subscription invoice intervals, set
+to `false`.

+- Plan change will adjust existing features to the ones in the new plan.
+- Change will also remove features attached to old plan.
+- Existent features that where previously attached without plan but exist in the new plan now will use plan values.
+- Features not attached to a plan and inexistent in new plan will remain the same.

 ## Subscriber's subscriptions